CARTAvis/carta-backend/README.md

 ## Running the backend process

-Command-line arguments are in the format `arg=value` or `-arg value`.
-Run `carta_backend --help` for a list of option.
+Command-line arguments are in the format `--arg=value` or `--arg value`.
+Run `carta_backend --help` for a list of options.
 By default, the backend will attempt to host frontend files from `../share/carta/frontend` (relative to the executable path).
-This can be changed with the `frontend_folder` argument.
-Hosting of the frontend can be disabled with the `no_http` argument.
-Token-based authentication can be disabled for debugging or development purposes with the `debug_no_auth` argument.
+This can be changed with the `--frontend_folder` argument.
+Hosting of the frontend can be disabled with the `--no_http` argument.
+Token-based authentication can be disabled for debugging or development purposes with the `--debug_no_auth` argument.

 [![Build Status](http://acdc0.asiaa.sinica.edu.tw:47565/job/carta-backend/badge/icon)](http://acdc0.asiaa.sinica.edu.tw:47565/job/carta-backend)